Security meeting overshadowed by Russia's war, ban on Lavrov | Law-Order

 - Belarus

+The two-day meeting in Lodz, Poland, is the first such high-level meeting since Russia invaded Ukraine in February.

-But since the war began, the OSCE has been another forum for the bitter clash to play out between Russia and the West, even as the OSCE's own powers to help resolve conflict have proven insufficient.
+But since the war began, the 57-nation OSCE has also become another venue where the bitter clash between Russia and the West has played out, exposing the organisation's own inadequacies in helping to resolve the conflict.

-Notably absent was Russian Foreign Minister Sergey Lavrov, who wanted to join the meeting but was banned by Poland, the current chair of the OSCE, from entering the country.
+Notably absent was Russian Foreign Minister Sergey Lavrov, who was banned by Poland, the current chair of the OSCE, from entering the country.

 Poland is a member of the 27-member European Union, which has put Lavrov on a sanctions list.